- Rs. 5 Lakh Coverage @ Rs. 12.9/Day

 We know what you’re wondering about; a low premium will mean a lower coverage.
 Isn’t it!
 But don’t worry, a lower premium doesn’t necessarily mean a lower coverage.
 There are enough measures to ensure an optimum level of coverage which does not burn a hole in your pockets in terms of the related premium outgo.

 You cannot debate the fact that having an optimum level of coverage is mandatory in today’s times because of the high cost of medicine and medical procedures.
-The best health insurance will cover all expenditures that are too high to burn a hole in your pockets.
+The best health insurance policy will cover all expenditures that are too high to burn a hole in your pockets.
 A limited coverage is as good as no coverage because in cases of emergencies, the plan with a low coverage would prove insufficient and would wipe out your savings.
 Since the affordability of the higher premium is a major deterrent towards a higher coverage, insurance companies have launched the top-up and super top-up plans to supplement their best health insurance plans, which seek to increase the coverage amount while limiting the premium incidence.

 Top-up plans or super top-up plans come like a normal health insurance plan with an added feature of a deductible that helps reduce health insurance premium.
 The deductible limit acts as a threshold and claims up to the deductible limit are not payable under the plans.
 If the claims amount higher than the deductible limit, these plans are triggered and the insurer settles the claims.
 For instance, a top-up plan of Rs.5 lakhs has a deductible limit of Rs.2 lakhs.
 If a claim of Rs.2.5 lakhs is made, the top-up or the super top-up plan is triggered and the insurance company would pay the excess Rs.50, 000 in the claim.